MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 - **Force** specifies that the configuration is set or GPOs are created without validating the current state.

-To view or test your audit policies using PowerShell, run the following commands as needed.
-Use the **Get-MDIConfiguration** command to show the current values.
-Use the **Test-MDIConfiguration** command to get a `true` or `false` response as to whether the values are configured correctly.
+To view your audit policies, use the **Get-MDIConfiguration** command to show current values:

 ```powershell
 Get-MDIConfiguration [-Mode] <String> [-Configuration] <String[]>